Skip to content

 Grüner Veltliner Ried Schön 2018

-Grüner Veltliner Vießlinger Star 2018
+Grüner Veltliner Vießlinger Stern 2018

-There are wines that we love because they suit our taste or because we consider them to be "perfect examples" of their kind.
-Sometimes something unexpected impresses us or we associate a wine with a certain moment that is important to us.
-And then there is "that certain something", a quality that we cannot really define.
-"That something" is a good definition for Muthenthaler wines in general, but here it took me to another level.
-After seeing the golden yellow colour in the glass, after finding hints of chalk, exotic citrus and common green that I had seen in the fields of my childhood, after sipping the wine and smiling, after finding the smoky notes that are now a signature of this winery for me...
-I could not be more relieved.
-This "something" is still far from being defined in this wine, which is definitely Grüner Veltliner, but different.
-There is the terroir and the philosophy of the winery, for sure.
-But there is more, and at the moment I am happy enough to call it a fascinating, satisfying taste of things to come.
+There are wines we love because they match our taste or because we consider them „perfect examples“ of their kind.
+Sometimes something unexpected impresses us, or we associate a wine with a particular moment that matters to us.
+And then there is that „certain something“, a quality we cannot really define. „This something“ is a good definition for Muthenthaler’s wines in general, but here it has taken me to another level.
+After I saw the golden-yellow colour in the glass, after I found hints of chalk, exotic citrus fruits and ordinary green that I had seen in the fields of my childhood, after I sipped the wine and smiled, after I found the smoky notes that are now a signature of this winery for me… I could not be relieved.
+This „something“ is far from being defined in this wine, which is definitely Grüner Veltliner, but different.
+There is the terroir and the winery’s philosophy, quite certainly.
+But there is more, and at the moment I am happy enough to call it a fascinating, satisfying foretaste of the future.

 Text: Jonathan Gobbi